Experience one of the world's most incredible natural displays

 winter.
 With its far-north location, this state is one of the best

-places in North America to see the aurora borealis, and this
+places in North America to see the Aurora Borealis, and this

 journey features plenty of opportunities to do just that.
-Venture

 Unforgettable Experiences